Skip to main content

 • If you need help working out if the park or caravan owner has breached their duties, or help completing the ‘notice of breach of duty’ form or writing your letter, see the information on this page about getting help

-If the park or caravan owner doesn’t pay you compensation within 7 days of receiving your notice or letter, you can apply to VCAT for an order that says they must pay you.
+If the park or caravan owner does not pay you compensation within 7 days of receiving your notice or letter, you can apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.

 • Details about contact you had with the park or caravan owner about the problem, such as emails, texts and phone calls